morrownr/USB-WiFi/home/USB_WiFi_Chipsets.md

 -----

 [4] I have a copy of the out-of-kernel driver but no adapter to test.
-Not much info available at this time.
+There is not much information available at this time.

 -----